Looking for best paint pouring color combinations that catch eye, easy to pour and don’t cost an arm and a leg? I’m here for you!

 - Monochromatic colors: Monochromatic colors are different shades and tints of the same color, such as light blue, medium blue, and dark blue.
 This color scheme creates a subtle and sophisticated look that can be used in a variety of contexts.

-- Triadic color scheme: Triadic colors are 3 colors that are evenly spaced on the color wheel, such as red, yellow, and blue or orange, purple, green.
+- Triadic color scheme: Triadic colors are 3 colors that are evenly spaced on the color wheel, such as red, yellow, and blue, or orange, purple, and green.
 This color scheme creates a bold and vibrant look that can be used to create a sense of energy and excitement.

-- Tetradic scheme are 2 pairs of complementary colors.
+- Tetradic schemes are 2 pairs of complementary colors.
 For ex., green, blue, orange, red.

-- Square color scheme is when we use four colors that are evenly spaced on the color wheel.
+- A square color scheme is when we use four colors that are evenly spaced on the color wheel.

 Overall, the best color combinations will depend on the context and the desired effect.